ungleich/cdist/cdist/conf/type/__staged_file/man.rst

 REQUIRED PARAMETERS
 -------------------
 source
-   the URL from which to retreive the source file. e.g.
+   the URL from which to retrieve the source file. e.g.

    * https://dl.bintray.com/mitchellh/consul/0.4.1_linux_amd64.zip